Artyom-Ganev/artyom-ganev-server/README.md

-# artyom-ganev-server
-This project contains backend sources of https://artyom-ganev.github.io/ site
+Working on backend for https://artyom-ganev.github.io/ site using Spring Boot